mikenakis/Public/testana/README.md

         - If A contains `new B()` but B does not contain `new A()` then the factory wins, so consider A as depending on B.
         - and so on.

+- <strike>TODO: Eliminate the test rig projects using an in-memory file system</strike> WILL-NOT-DO

+    - By using https://github.com/google/jimfs each testana test can create whatever test rig projects it needs in memory, so that the test rig projects do not have to exist in the source code repository as actual projects.
+    - We actually do not want this: the test rig projects must be regular projects so that we can use the IDE for editing them, with syntax coloring, code completion, error highlighting, refactoring, etc.

 - MVN-TODO-1: get the location of the local repository from the settings instead of assuming it is under .m2/repository!

       Path mavenSettingsPath = m2Path.resolve( "settings.xml" );